How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling

 \subsubsection{Feature extraction speedup}

-The used classification pipeline employs automated feature engineering that extracts a large number of features before reducing them to a smaller, descriptive subset.
+The classification pipeline uses \textit{tsfresh} for comprehensive time-series feature extraction.
 This strategy enables automated analysis while maintaining a high degree of explainability, as the model’s feature importances can be interpreted.
 However, this approach introduces significant computational load, since the initial feature extraction step is typically time-intensive.
 As the initial features are computed directly from the signal samples, reducing the number of data points greatly decreases the computational load.
 Since downsampling is an approximation of the original signal, we have seen in the classification performance results that after a certain factor, it can negatively impact classification performance.